johnbcarpenter/USC_IML404/README.md

 - [Shiffman flocking + Shimodaira Optical Flow](https://github.com/johnbcarpenter/USC_IML404/tree/master/20160927_week6/Flocking_OpticalFlow)
 - [Shiffman flocking + Shimodaira Optical Flow + Boid Emitting](https://github.com/johnbcarpenter/USC_IML404/tree/master/20160927_week6/BoidEmit_OpticalFlow)
 - [Shiffman kinect v1 point cloud + an agent based system](https://github.com/johnbcarpenter/USC_IML404/tree/master/20160927_week6/PointCloud_AgentSystem)

+## -----------------------------------------
+## week 7 -- PROCESSING PROJECT DUE (02/27/2017)
+## -----------------------------------------

+# use a RGB camera or a 3D sensor (the kinect) as an input device for your own art / design work. it's not a requirement, but consider using open cv, optical flow and/or agent–based systems work we covered in class.

+PLEASE TURN IN A FOLDER WITH :
+- your source code (zipped root folder with all assets)
+- a txt document with your work's title and one or two sentences about the project
+- single representative photo / screen capture, 1920x1080px or 960x540px (or if your piece was process based = you ran a bunch of variations of you code to find the perfect version, you can (should) turn in a folder with multiple images)
+- 30s to 2m video documentation... ~720p. feel free to use screen capture (quicktime player... new screen recording) and / or camera footage (eg a camera pointed at you and the computer / projection screen). it's important to make sure you show someone interacting with your work via the camera / 3D sensor. keep in mind that most of the world will probably only see your work through documentation, so make it good!